#

 - Respec - a convenience wrapper for ruby's rspec

-- Rush - a Personal Package Manager
+- Rush - a personal package manager

 - slack-emoji-toolkit - liberate your custom Slack emojis